ronanmockett/Site-Uptime-Notifier-Slack/README.md

 # Site-Uptime-Notifier
 A small script which will notify you on Slack if your site(s) go down.
+This script assumes you are calling the file via a Cron or task scheduling system.

 You can find really simple instructions below on how to setup your first Slack App and enable incoming webhooks. https://api.slack.com/messaging/webhooks